 According to the 2010 U.S. census, 5.2 million people identified themselves as American Indian or Alaska Native with just over half saying they were solely American Indian or Alaska Native.
-Though numbering between 1 and 2 percent of the American population as a whole, the number of those reporting American Indian or Alaska Native heritage rose 39 percent from the 2000 census.
+Though numbering between 1% and 2% of the American population as a whole, the number of those reporting American Indian or Alaska Native heritage rose 39% from the 2000 census.
 Since there is no “new immigration” among this group, the growth is accounted for by birth rates, but also by increasing acknowledgment of or claim to Native identity.
 As a growing segment of the American population, the status of Native peoples as members of “quasi-sovereign” nations within the nation makes this figure all the more significant.

 In this early 21st century, Native ways of life are at once endangered and alive and well.
 They are endangered by the legacy of U.S. Indian policies that have reduced many Native people’s experience of American history to little more than the dispossession of land, resources, and culture.
 The vast majority of Native American languages are endangered; many have become extinct.
 And yet this is also a moment of profound rebirth of Native languages, cultures, traditions, and life ways, as Native peoples maintain both the privacy and secrecy of important ancient rites and simultaneously adapt to changing times by creating new forms of community life and ritual.

 The heritage of dispossession is not over.
-It is not past history.
 Rather, dispossession continues to set the terms today for Native people’s struggles for physical and cultural survival.
 The U.S. Cavalry no longer rides in Indian country, but land and economic policies join with subtler forms of forced assimilation to frustrate the self-determination of Native communities.
-Native peoples still struggle to retain their identity as nations and to remove the many forms of control over their lives that, in their view, have been imposed by governments not of their own making.
+Native peoples still struggle to retain their identity as sovereign nations and to remove the many forms of control over their lives that have been imposed by governments not of their own making.

 Though many Native people still speak their original tongue as their first language, many have lost the ability to speak their languages.
 Many Native languages are in danger of ceasing to be living languages.
-A study of 1990 census data found, for example, that fully 70 percent of Navajo children in Arizona between the ages of five and seventeen spoke the Navajo language at home.
-Among Lakota Sioux children the same age, the figure was 15 percent.
-Among Ojibwe children, the number was closer to 4 percent.
+A study of 1990 census data found, for example, that 70% of Navajo children in Arizona between the ages of five and seventeen spoke the Navajo language at home.
+Among Lakota Sioux children the same age, the figure was 15%.
+Among Ojibwe children, the number was closer to 4%.
 Among most Native communities, however, the numbers are, sadly, even lower.